Why RSS feeds are returning in 2026

 How this lands for readers prioritizing American sovereignty, borders, and domestic industry.

-Open web standards support independent publishing and reduce dependence on foreign-controlled platforms.
+Open web standards support domestic developers building independent tools outside dominant platforms.

 Institutional View